Skip to main content

 Definition

-The replication of private sector industries and environments in Correctional Industries (CI) operations includes work processes, procedures, equipment, training, certification, and associated methodologies.
+The replication of private sector industries and environments in Correctional Industries (CI) operations includes work processes, job classifications, procedures, equipment, training, certification, and associated methodologies like lean or continuous improvement.

-A CI program should create a work environment that emulates real world work experience and effectively trains and prepares offenders for the transition to private sector employment upon release.
+A CI program should create a work environment that emulates real world work experience and effectively trains and prepares incarcerated individuals for transition to private sector employment upon release.

 Rationale/Benefits

-There are numerous reasons to replicate private industry within Correctional Industries operations but the most important reason is for offenders to have worked in, and experienced, a real world environment which mirrors private industry as closely as possible within the confines of the institution.
-It is the mission of CI to train and prepare offenders with transferable skills and to prepare them for transition to life in the community utilizing the skills they have learned.
-By utilizing the same processes, equipment, and procedures as the private sector, offenders have the opportunity to learn skills and earn certifications that can easily be transferred to private sector employment upon release.
+There are numerous reasons to replicate private industry within Correctional Industries.
+The most important reason is for incarcerated individuals to experience a real world environment which closely mirrors private industry within the necessary security procedures of the institution.
+It is the mission of CI to train and prepare incarcerated individuals with transferable skills and help them transition to community life.
+By utilizing the same processes, equipment, and procedures as the private sector, incarcerated individuals have the opportunity to learn skills and earn credible certifications which can easily transfer to private sector employment upon release.

-These job skills, certifications, and experiences are often recognized by private industries when considering employment of offenders after release.
-In some cases, it will actually place the ex-offender in a more advantageous position during the hiring process than a non-offender who does not have job skills, certifications, and good work experience.
+These job skills, certifications and experiences are often recognized by private industries when considering employment of incarcerated individuals after release.
+In some cases, it will actually place the formerly incarcerated individual in a more advantageous position during the hiring process than a non-incarcerated individual who does not have job skills, certifications, and valuable work experience.

 Practices